-Matthew Yglesias, who recently left Vox to start a newsletter, frequently writes about this issue, as does Noah Smith, who still writes for Bloomberg Opinion in addition to his own newsletter.
-Their analysis suggests monopolistic building interests as well as trade unions, disinterest in poor commuters and a political preference for charismatic over run-of-the-mill projects all play a role.
+Matthew Yglesias, who recently left Vox to start a newsletter, frequently writes about the issue, as does Noah Smith, who still writes for Bloomberg Opinion in addition to his own newsletter.
+Their analyses suggests monopolistic building interests as well as trade unions, disinterest in poor commuters and a political preference for charismatic over run-of-the-mill projects all play a role.
 More money may be part of the solution, but it won’t be the entire solution.

 This is a debate we don’t need to have again: there is no doubt privatized businesses have been more efficient than state companies.

 Martin Wolf of the Financial Times remembers what nationalized industries were like:

 They were chronically overmanned and heavily politicized.
 They either underinvested or made poor investment decisions.
 Not least, they treated users with indifference.
 I was among those users.
 This form of ownership did not wither because it worked.
 It withered because it did not.

 It is the reason the Netherlands abolished its single-payer health-care system in the early 2000s, when patients had tired of waiting lists and impersonal service.
 The UK should do the same.

 In rail, privatization hasn’t made a big difference for workers.
 It has for passengers.